anoop142/sfserver/README.md

 ### Usage
     sfserver -d /home -p 8080

-     -d string
+     -f string
-    	the directory to serve (default ".")
+    	the file or directory to serve (default directory ".")

      -p string
     	port to serve on (default "8000")

+     -v bool
+     	verbose